bq-educacion/bq-editor/README.md

 ### Extensions

-Extensions indicate what type of content the editor can render.
+Extensions indicate what type of content the editor can handle.

 ```
 <Editor